niallpaterson/curry-function/README.md

 ## Currying

-Given a function f with n parameters, curry returns n functions, each taking exactly one of f's parameters, one parameter by one, and returns the next function.
-The final function executes the f's code.
+Given a function f with n parameters, curry returns n functions, each taking exactly one of f's parameters, one parameter by one.
+The final function executes f's code.
 For an overview on the uses of currying see [this article](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983).

 To illustrate: